-As the meeting is the Annual Meeting of Shareholders, the shareholders of the Company will be requested to elect four directors to hold office as provided by law and the Company's Bylaws.
+As the meeting is the Annual Meeting of Shareholders, the shareholders of the Company will be requested to elect four directors to hold office as provided by law and the Company's Bylaws and approve an amendment to the Company's Articles of Incorporation as described in Proposal No. 2.